Insights

 The Future of Bird-Safe Glazing

-Bird-safe glazing can help preserve avian species, and architects, developers, and building owners who choose bird-safe glazing have the power to reduce bird strikes and boost conservation.
-Such measures are yet one more way we can create sustainable cities—places that are ultimately friendly, safe, and healthy for birds and humans alike.
+Bird-safe technologies, best practices, and policies are continuing to evolve, and architects, developers, and building owners who choose bird-safe glazing have the power to reduce bird strikes and boost conservation.
+Such measures are yet one more way we can create sustainable built environments—places that ultimately support the safety and wellbeing of birds and humans alike.

-Learn more about our impact in healthcare spaces.
+Learn more about our expertise in sustainable design.